Esmael-Pinho/first-milestone-project/README.md

 I used Lighthouse within the Developer Tools to allow me to test the performance, accessibility, best practices and SEO of the website.

 Scored well in all areas on mobile except for performance.
 [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) suggested saving images in next gen formats and eliminating unused Javascript.
 As well as for a better properly sized imgs and some "render-blocking resources".
-(I didn't have time for a more in dept look at it, but something to keep an eye on for next time).
+(Changed the images format to webp, which helped, but I didn't have time for a more in dept look at the render-blocking resources, but something to keep an eye on for next time).

 #### Home Page
 - [Edge](docs/assets/readme-images/Edge-Lighthouse-Home-Page.png)